There’s never been a better time to become an online instructor. Udemy is the online learning platform.

 As I said in the introduction, I can’t overstate the importance of creating your own personal brand and a mailing list so that you can present unique offers to your existing fans.

 If you have created an excellent free course it shouldn’t be too hard to get students.
 You can promote your paid courses to your free course subscribers via Udemy’s announcement system.
-Further enticement can be made with discount coupons.
-This process is shown in the above video.
-Free courses are very popular and the students/subscribers on these courses can be successfully recruited to paid courses with the use of discount coupons.
+Unfortunately further enticement can’t be made with discount coupons as Udemy has banned offering coupons to students on free courses.
+Free courses are very popular and the students/subscribers on these courses can often purchase paid courses.

 Another thing you can do is form relationships with other Udemy instructors and promote their courses to your students in return for their promotion of your courses to their students.
 This can also be done through the use of discounts and/or Udemy’s affiliate scheme.